apache/celix/documents/intro/services.md

 garbage collector will arrange that objects still exists even if the providing bundle is un-installed.
-Taking into account that C and C++ has no garbage collection, handling the dynamic behaviour correctly is more critical; If a bundle providing a certain service is removed, the code segment / memory allocated for the service will also be removed / deallocated.
+Taking into account that C and C++ has no garbage collection, handling the dynamic behaviour correctly is more critical; If a bundle providing a certain service is removed, the code segment / memory allocated for that service will also be removed / deallocated.

 Apache Celix has several mechanisms for dealing with this dynamic behaviour: